1 September 2025

 Handcrafted pieces in slow fashion transcend seasonal trends; they are timeless and exceptionally durable due to the careful selection of materials.
 Fast fashion prioritises low-cost materials for higher profitability, whereas slow fashion focuses on lasting quality.
 The intention is to provide you with items that withstand the test of time, discouraging a culture of frequent consumption and waste.

 Fast fashion heavily exploits its workforce, imposing long hours, poor working conditions, and low wages.
 On the other hand, designers or brand founders who incorporate their cultural heritage into their work often have a more intimate relationship with their community and artisans.
-They prioritise providing fair wages and decent working conditions, fostering a collaborative and appreciative atmosphere that values the craftsmanship of these artisans.
+They prioritise providing fairer wages and decent working conditions, fostering a collaborative and appreciative atmosphere that values the craftsmanship of these artisans.

 Unlike fast fashion, these brands showcase the stories and practices of the artisans, giving them a face and a name in the process.
 This approach allows the artisans to make a living from their art.

 Slow fashion entrepreneurs are also encouraged to produce their goods locally.
-By doing so, they support local economies while promoting sustainability and responsible production practices.
+By doing so, they support local economies while promoting sustainability and more responsible production practices.

 In the slow fashion movement, the production chain is intentionally transparent, which reshapes the traditional hierarchy between creators, consumers, and producers.
 This transparency fosters a deeper connection between all parties involved and reduces unnecessary intermediation.
 As a result, consumers gain a greater appreciation for the cultural and material value of the products they purchase.